-An introduction to mechanics, waves, and thermodynamics.
-This is the first semester of a two-part calculus-based physics sequence designed for students in science, math, and engineering.
-(Three hours of lecture and two hours laboratory.)
-Co-requisite: either MATH 131 or 133 or permission of the instructor.
+This course is an introduction to mechanics, waves, and thermodynamics.
+This is the first semester of a two-part calculusbased physics sequence.
+Three hours of lecture and two hours of laboratory.
+Designed for students in science, math, and engineering and taken in the spring semester.